nir-programmer/shopify-project/README.md

 - Tracking their orders.

-## Quick Start: How to get into the 2 apps that run on Heroku cloud platrform?
+## Quick Start: How to access the 2 deployed apps on Heroku cloud platrform?

-### ShopifyFrontEndProject - Instructions
+### Access to the ShopifyFrontEndProject - Instructions

-   Follow  the URL: shopify100.com to access the ShopifyFrontEnd application.\
+   Open the home page By clicking on the following link: [ShopifyFrontEnd Home Page ](https://shopify100.com) \
-   The first screen you will see is the home page:
+   Yod will see the following page:
    </br>
    </br>